Guide to Workflow Builder

 *Advanced technical knowledge is recommended.

-Take a look at Slack Tips to find a library of workflow ideas and templates that you can use to get started.
+Take a look at the Slack Resources Library to find workflow ideas and templates that you can use to get started.
 If you’re a developer, visit Slack API for details on building workflow steps for a Slack app.

 Manage access to Workflow Builder

 If they like, owners and admins can choose to restrict workflow creation permissions to certain members of their workspace or Enterprise Grid organisation, and manage access to certain workflow features:

 - On the Pro and Business+ subscriptions, workspace owners and admins can choose to restrict workflow creation to owners and admins, or to owners, admins and certain members or user groups.